 South Carolina Hospitals

-"We applaud the courage of the South Carolina Hospital Association and its participating hospitals for daring the strive for high reliability and aiming to achieve the ultimate goal of zero harm."
+"We applaud the courage of the South Carolina Hospital Association and its participating hospitals for daring to strive for high reliability and aiming to achieve the ultimate goal of zero harm."

 Mark Chassin, MD, President and CEO, The Joint Commission